DarioRoman01/AURA/README.md

 $ go build -o aura
 ```

-then you can create a file or play with the repl to play with the repl just run:
+then you can create a file or play with the repl.
+to play with the repl just run:
 ```shell
 $ ./aura
 ```

-to use a file you can create a file with the .aura extension and run:
+to use a file you can create a file with the .aura extension and run: \
+**Is important to have the .aura extension otherwise the lenguage wont read the file**
 ```shell
 $ ./aura some/file.aura
 ```